ndelvalle/generator-api/README.md

 - Make sure you have [yeoman](https://github.com/yeoman/yo) installed on your machine:
     `npm install -g yo`
-- Install the generator **globally**: `npm install -g rest-api-generator`
+- Install the generator **globally**: `npm install -g generator-api`
-- Run: `yo rest-api-generator`.
+- Run: `yo generator-api`.
 Or run  `yo` and choose the `Rest Api Generator` option
 - Run: `npm run dev` to start the local server at `localhost:8080`,

 ## To Do
-* Add to README how is the project's architecture, and recomendations on how to scale from the generated project
+* Add to README how is the project's architecture, and tips on how to scale from the generated project
 * Give the generator more startup options
 *  Create more generator templates to create new controllers / models / schemas once the project was initialized
 * Implement testings,  in both the generator and generated projects